aaronshaver/driver-destination-optimizer/README.md

 # driver-destination-optimizer

-Optimizes destination + driver combinations for maximum total suitability
+Finds destination + driver combinations (pairs), optimizing for highest total suitability while never using a driver or destination more than once

 ## Installation